 A week or so later, some of our club members visited Mont-Ste Hilaire, just east of Montreal close to Riviere Richelieu.
 I didn’t go, but Jon Snadden reported that the track was quite bumpy.
 Nevertheless everyone seemed to have had a good race and, again, they were warmly welcomed by the locals.

-Back in Ottawa, I started to hear about an organization called Share 50/74.
-As I quickly learned, this was the company that owned the land on which our new track was to be built.
+Meanwhile back in Ottawa, I started to hear about an organization called Share 50/74.
+I soon learned that this was the company, formed by some of our club members, that legally owned the land on which our new track was to be built.

 Ste Rosalie, Quebec – Saint Rosalie race data sheet

-Leaving behind controversy for the weekend, I went alone to the next race at St. Rosalie, Quebec (annexed by Saint-Hyacinthe in 2002 so you won’t see it on a map anymore).
+Leaving behind the controversy for a weekend, I went alone to the next race at St. Rosalie, Quebec (annexed by Saint-Hyacinthe in 2002 so you won’t see it on a map anymore).

 My main competition for the race win was a fellow we’d met earlier — Richard Fugère.
 I didn’t have the correct gear for this long straightaway and though I was quicker through the twisty section, Richard had the legs of me on the straight and would gain about a kart length on me each time.
 But I could quickly catch him again in the turns and stayed very close to his bumper.